sg893052/sonic-buildimage/L3/DHCP_Relay/dhcp_relay_enhancements.md

 * `append` - relay agent appends its own set of relay options to the packet, leaving the incoming options intact.
 If the length of relay agent information exceeds the max limit of 255 bytes, the packet is discarded.
 * `replace` - relay agent removes the incoming options and adds its own set of options to the packet.

+### 3.1.11 Server Identifier override sub-option

+DHCPv4 relay supports server identifier override sub-option 11 as defined in RFC5107.
+This sub-option enables relay to act as the DHCPv4 server such that unicast DHCPv4 packets come to the relay agent instead of directly going to server.
+This enables relay to add appropriate sub-options on the unicast packets too (like RENEW).
+The server identifier override sub-option is automatically added when link-select sub-option or VSS sub-option is enabled.

+If the DHCPv4 server does not support the server identifier sub-option, then the unicast DHCPv4 packets from client are sent directly to server bypassing the relay agent.

+This sub-option is only applicable to DHCPv4 relay agent.

 ## 3.2 DB Changes
 ### 3.2.1 CONFIG DB